 Using Security Assertion Markup Language (SAML), your users can use their Google Cloud credentials to sign in to enterprise-cloud applications.

-Set up SSO via SAML for Office 365
+Set up SSO via SAML for Microsoft Office 365

-Here's how to set up Single Sign-On (SSO) via SAML for the Office 365® application.Step 1: Set up Office 365 as a SAML 2.0 service provider (SP)
+Here's how to set up Single Sign-On (SSO) via SAML for the Microsoft Office 365® application.Step 1: Get Google identity provider (IdP) information

 From the Admin console Home page, go to Security Set up single sign-on (SSO).